draftable/compare-api-python-client/README.md

 ### Design notes

 - This library should be compatible with Python 2 and Python 3.
 Submit a Github issue if it doesn't work with your interpreter.
-- This Python library always returns "aware" `datetime` objects, and assumes that any naive `datetime` object give it is in *UTC* time.
+- This Python library always returns "aware" `datetime` objects, and assumes that any naive `datetime` objects given to it are in *UTC* time.
 - The API is designed such that _requests should always succeed_, and _comparisons should always succeed_ in production.
     - Errors in making requests will only occur upon network failure, or when you provide invalid credentials or data.
     - Comparisons will only fail when the files are unreadable, or exceed your account's size limits.